-The timer is the SPG2-DU-BB kit (Schmitt trigger photogate-delay unit combination with breadboard), from HiViz .
-Price is $18 USD plus shipping.
+The timer is the SPG2-DU-BB kit (Schmitt trigger photogate-delay unit combination with breadboard), that was available from HiViz .
+Price was $18 USD plus shipping.
 It is a kit, so you must do the wiring, but easy and detailed instructions are available online there (and come with it).
 It is a real bargain, and it works very well for high speed milk drop photography.
+They have other timer kits available now (assembly required).
 Also see the Guidebook for High Speed Flash Photography there.
 Very interesting site.

 The flash sync cable is not included.
 The flash has a PC cord connection (there are inexpensive foot adapters to add a PC connection if it doesn't), so I bought a longer cheap "PC male to PC male" sync cord, which when cut in half provides two such cables, for two kits (they also offer a similar timer triggered by sound too).
 The half should reach from timer to the flash.
 Or it may be easier to find a short "PC Female to PC Male" cable (which is an extension cable), and then just cut off the wrong male end (wrong to serve as an extension cable), so that this short soldered female end can accept your existing regular flash cable (which is male itself).
 The timer also needs a regular 9V battery, which will last many days of use if you disconnect it when not in use.